Amreenmoh/To-do-App/README.md

 # To-do-App
 ## This is a simple app
-##  CSS and Javascipt is also included in this code
+##  CSS and Javascript is also included in this code